isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

   with get′ sub-mem y
 ... | b , _ , _ = b , replace x sub-mem subf
 ```

+And we're done!
+We've got a satisfactory implementation of `def:get′` that
+certainly seems to work!
+While we have good guarantees by the fact that
+`def:get′` operates over `type:MemoTrie`s, an outside observer might not be as
+impressed with our handiwork as we are.
+To convince any potential naysayers, we
+can also show `def:get′-is-fn`, which shows that `def:get′` and the
+function-being-memoized are extensionally equal:

 ```agda
 get′-is-fn